isovector/thinking-with-types/prose/computing/2-fcfs.markdown

 [code/FCTF.hs:Mempty](Snip)

-The understanding here is that given a type of any monoidal kind `k`, `Mempty` will give back the monoidal identity for that kind.
+The understanding here is that given a type of any monoidal kind `kind:k`, `Mempty` will give back the monoidal identity for that kind.
 This can be done by matching on a rigid kind signature, as in the following instances.